Most companies approach employee performance monitoring the wrong way. They either:

 It’s also a good idea to set up a mix of these three goal types:

-- Performance goals: Core job metrics (sales targets, project deadlines).
+- Performance Goals: Core job metrics (sales targets, project deadlines).
 These are your bread-and-butter metrics that directly tie to business results.
 For example, developers can track feature delivery timelines and bug resolution rates, while marketers can measure lead generation growth and campaign ROI.

-You can go for a 60-20-20 split between these categories.
+When it comes to goal setting, go for a 60-20-20 split between these categories.
 While performance goals naturally take priority, neglecting development and behavioral goals is a common mistake that leads to short-term wins but long-term stagnation.

 2. Measure Success with Key Performance Indicators (KPIs)